 It’s hard to know whether the added grit and leadership of Keane would have made the difference.
 Ireland performed well in South Korea and Japan and came within penalty kicks of matching the country’s best-ever quarter-final appearance.

 But this was a better squad than the team of 1990, they the likes of Ian Hart, Shay Given, Damien Duff and Robbie Keane approaching their professional peaks and were in need of a strong, experienced leader and serial winner.

 Beat Spain - a shadow of the side they are now - and Ireland would have faced South Korea and then potentially Germany in the semis.

 McCarthy, meanwhile, might even have lasted longer in the Ireland job had he been able to call on Keane during the disastrous Euro 2004 qualifying campaign that followed.

-Ultimately fans will never know, but it's the constant "What Ifs" that will frustrate many.
+Ultimately fans will never know, but it's the constant "What ifs" that will ring out into eternity.

 Keane and McCarthy did at least settle their difference in 2007 when they met as managers of Sunderland and Wolves respectively.

 All it took was a simple handshake and the necessary mutual respect that came with it.

 Unfortunately, it arrived five years too late for both, and for Irish football fans everywhere.